lmash/coffeepoetry/README.md

 Clicking on the Review button displays a review window, the user can then rate the café using 5 criteria.
 The user can also describe the coffee.
 After a review is saved the review (stars display) is updated, review criteria are reset and the poem is refreshed.
+Hovering over the star rating will display the numeric value of the rating.

 A Poems link can also be clicked to display all poems.